Velodyne Lidar CEO resigns in latest internal drama

 Gopalan's resignation comes after months of internal drama and business setbacks for a company that has been considered the leading supplier of lidar, the light detection and ranging radar sensor that is considered a critical component to commercially deploy autonomous vehicles.

 The resignation is the latest in a series of issues that have cropped up since Velodyne Lidar struck a deal to merge with special purpose acquisition company Graf Industrial Corp.
 At the time, it was reported that Velodyne's founder David Hall, along with backers Ford, Chinese search engine Baidu, Hyundai Mobis and Nikon Corp. would keep an 80% stake in the combined company.
-Hall became executive chairman and Gopalan remained CEO position.
+Hall became executive chairman and Gopalan remained in the CEO position.

 Hall and his wife Marta Thoma Hall clashed with the SPAC that acquired Velodyne.
-In February, David Hall was removed as chairman of the board and Marta Thoma Hall lost her chief marketing officer position following an investigation by the board of "inappropriate behavior."
+In February, David Hall was removed as chairman of the board and Marta Thoma Hall lost her chief marketing officer position following an investigation by the board for "inappropriate behavior."

 Meanwhile, Ford, which had held almost 13.1 million shares — a value of about $244 million — in Velodyne at the close of the third quarter of 2020, sold off its stake by the end of the year.